Nexmo/station/_documentation/client-sdk/setup/set-up-push-notifications/ios.md

 }
 ```

-##### 3. Implement the following delegate method and add the the code to handle an incoming VOIP push notification:
+#### 3. Implement the following delegate method and add the the code to handle an incoming VoIP push notification

 **Swift**: